udelcodes/udelcodes.github.io/cyber1.md

 ## To practice exercises, go to https://learnification.fun/
+Go to Moudles and select, 'Week on of Cyber Day 1!'

-* **Exercise 1:** Go to Module 1.
-Here you will being your first exercise of breaking a password.
+* **Exercise 1:** Here you will being your first exercise of breaking a password.

-* **Exercise 2:** Go to Module 2.
-Here you will break another password however this one is hash protected.
+* **Exercise 2:** Here you will break another password however this one is hash protected.

-* **Exercise 3:** Go to Module 3.
-Another password hack!
+* **Exercise 3:** Another password hack!
 Yet this one might take a little more time.

-* **Exercise 4a:** Go to Module 4a.
-You guessed it, a password hack.
+* **Exercise 4a:** You guessed it, a password hack.
 Use the skills you have deveopled in the last exercises to crack the password.